rodneyknaap/ZX81-CPLD-V1/README.md

 ---------------------------------------------

-I have seen some interest in the RC2014 community for the ZX81 where attempts have been made to add a ZX81 module containing a ZX81 ULA to the system, the status of that work is not clear at the moment.
+I have seen some interest in the RC2014 community for the ZX81 where attempts have been made to add a ZX81 module containing a ZX81 ULA to the system, the status of that work is not clear to me at the moment.
 I will try to find out more information about this.

 ---------------------------------------------
 # 3-8-2025: PCB has been ordered from JLCPCB

 After receiving the PCB I will work on assembly and testing.

-I will document the assembly and programming process here so it could possibly be repeated by enthusiasts who are able to do this type of work with the information I am providing here.
+I will document the assembly and programming process here in more detail so it could possibly be repeated by enthusiasts who are able to do this type of PCB assembly/programming work with the information I am providing here.

 Kind regards,